 Relationship patterns can be both good and bad.
 Today we are talking about unhealthy patterns.
 Patterns that send people into a toxic love cycle.
 In this type of relationship, there are no clear boundaries.
 There is only a toxic love cycle.
 This makes for a very dysfunctional relationship.

-I remember in my past relationship I would go through the toxic cycle.
+I remember in my past relationship I would go through a toxic cycle.
 I would jump out of one relationship to another one, and they were considered a bad relationship.
 Furthermore, I would be in a toxic pattern with my abuser.
 In doing this, I experienced controlling behavior and violence from my abuser.

 In this happening, I in return had low self-esteem.
 I just kept staying in a toxic situation.
 I know the struggle it can be to get out of the toxic relationship cycle